abhileenss/MailieAI/README.md

-# PookAi - AI Voice Assistant for Email Management
+# mailieAI - AI Voice Assistant for Email Management

-PookAi is an intelligent voice-first email management platform for startup founders that connects to Gmail, categorizes emails by company using AI, and provides voice call summaries of important emails.
+mailieAI is an intelligent voice-first email management platform for startup founders that connects to Gmail, categorizes emails by company using AI, and provides voice call summaries of important emails.

 ## 🚀 Quick Start with Docker